creighton-lewis/toggle_tables/README.md

-# Togglea Table Plugin for Obsidian
+# Toggle Table Plugin for Obsidian

 A plugin that automatically makes long tables toggleable with dropdown behavior in Obsidian, improving readability and organization of your notes.